paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 for Python and is part of Python's standard library.
 The module allows direct access to C/C++ libraries (such as ``libc``).
-If you need this functionality, for example you need to access a binary library where you do not have the original source code so you can not build the library into your own module.
+If you need this functionality, for example you need to access a binary library where you do not have the original source code so you can not build the library into your own code.

 ^^^^^^^^^^^^^^^^^^^
 Code Generators